 What does a Bat Carer do?

 Bat carers rescue, rehabilitate and release bats back into the wild.
-It is illegal under law for people to disturb bats.
+It is illegal under the law for people to disturb bats.
 However, if one is in trouble, a member of the public can rescue it in order to hand it over to a bat carer.
 It is important that the public DO NOT handle the bat without gloves, because of the risk of rabies.

 It is very important that no one handles a bat without protection to prevent being bitten or scratched.
-If the public find a bat in distress, only then is it allowed for the bat to be handled to rescue it.
+If the public finds a bat in distress, only then is it allowed for the bat to be handled to rescue it.

 So bat carers recommend using very thick gloves to pick the bat up (catch the bat like you would a spider) and place it in a secure lidded box (with small holes in the lid for ventilation) with a cloth and a small cap of water to drink from.
 Then phone the Bat Conservation Trust helpline, and they will put you in touch with a bat carer you can take the bat to (or they will come to collect it).
 Never handle a healthy wild bat for the sake of doing so.
 Only registered bat carers are legally allowed to keep bats in captivity, but only if they plan to return them back into the wild once the bat is considered fit for release.
-Sometimes a licence is required from the relevant Statutory Nature Conservation Organisation (e.g. Natural Resources Wales, or Natural England). if this is going to be over six months; e.g. overwintering, or if a bat has a long recovery time.
+Sometimes a licence is required from the relevant Statutory Nature Conservation Organisation (e.g. Natural Resources Wales, or Natural England) if this is going to be over six months; e.g. overwintering, or if a bat has long recovery time.